Jeff Koons

 Jeff Koons Play-Doh (1994 - 2014)

 Marcuse said that art is rebellious because it encourages the “emancipation of sensibility”.
 And boy do I love this.
-Marcuse theorized that people, under capitalism, are wired to look at material things, each other, and ourselves for that matter, through a self-indulgent functional lens.
+Marcuse theorized that people, under capitalism (here we go again, talking capitalism!), are wired to look at material things, each other, and even ourselves, through a self-indulgent lens.
 What can I do with this?
 How does this benefit me?
 What is this worth?
 What does this produce?
-Both Marucse and Marx make a claim that society is structured under an oppressive capitalist order, which, one can make claim is a product of basic human instincts towards survival.
-Nonetheless, it promotes the “sensibility” he is talking about here — one can argue that to be sensible means to engage in activities that progress the self in some way.
+Both Marucse and Marx claim that society is structured under an oppressive capitalist order, which, one can argue is a product of basic human instincts towards survival.
+Nonetheless, it promotes the “sensibility” he is talking about here — that to be sensible means to engage in activities that progress the self in some way.
 And this “sensibility” represents a larger social order, one of the pursuit of progress and a sort of utilitarian rationality.

 And because art is inherently non-functional — you cannot use it to produce something or to get anywhere with it — Marcuse says it promotes a cathartic experience.
 He says it frees us from a Hedonistic mindest wired for gratification to a disinterestedness relation to the piece.
 A sort of cognitive purification, it encourages a sensory experience debased of any alterior motive — one of pure detachment of desire, functionality and gain.
 And Marcuse says this is the destabilizing power of art, to throw us off our utilitarian habits and liberates us from the structure of society.
 This challenge to the status quo promotes an existential relief — uselessness as freedom rather than failure.
 Chew on that.